fortran-lang/fortran-lang.org/learn/best_practices/element_operations.md

 permalink: /learn/best_practices/element_operations
 ---

-There are three approaches:
+There are three approaches to perform element-wise operations on arrays when using subroutines and functions:

--   `elemental` subroutines
+-   `elemental` procedures
 -   *explicit-shape* arrays
 -   implementing the operation for vectors and write simple wrapper subroutines (that use `reshape` internally) for each array shape